 Vulnerabilities and flaws can be found in NFV MANO's and VIMs.
-They can be exploited to control the host, the infrastructure or other components.
+They can be exploited to control the host, the infrastructure, or other components.
 If the NFV MANO is not properly secured, attackers may find a way compromise the communication with the MANO.
 Privilege escalation is a common attack on the VIMs, and, if successful, it can lead to partial control over the host.
-DoS attacks are also very common in order to overload the components [4].
+DoS attacks are also common to overload the components [4].